Updated: Oct 13

 With New York City at the heart of the real estate industry, the city’s agents are shaping the future of the rapidly evolving industry.
 To celebrate the individuals who are helping drive the industry of today and forging the industry of tomorrow, Crain’s selected 79 of New York City real estate’s best as 2020 Rising Stars.
 Chosen for their ingenuity, professional achievements, community involvement, and role in the industry’s growth, these 79 individuals are the “true drivers of New York’s real estate engine.”

-Four of the honorees are Halstead agents who are currently transitioning into becoming Brown Harris Stevens agents: Matthew Cohen, Candice Milano and Malessa Rambarran of the Milano Rambarran Team, and Mary-Jean Gianquinto.
+Three of the honorees are Brown Harris Stevens agents: Matthew Cohen and Candice Milano and Malessa Rambarran of the Milano Rambarran Team.
 They share the ways their businesses have changed in recent months due to the COVID-19 pandemic, tell us what they expect from the future of the industry, and offer advice to the agents of tomorrow.

 Navigating the Business During a Pandemic